-English is not just about reading books, poetry and plays – it’s about understanding the world around us and what makes us tick.
-We as a department also develop your creativity, confidence in reading, writing and speaking to others which are all skills you will need for the world of work.
+English is not just about reading books, poetry and plays – it’s about understanding ourselves and the world around us.
+As a department we also develop your creativity and confidence in reading, writing and speaking to others – which are all skills you will need for the world of work.

 English is not just about reading and analysing books – we teach students life skills such as: